zowe/zowe-explorer-vscode/README.md

 3. Click the **Edit** button to the left of the Data Set settings that you want to edit.
 4. Select **Copy to Settings**.
 5. Edit the settings as needed.

-## Install to VSC from Source

-You can build the extension (VSIX file) from this source repository and install it to VSC.

-**Note:** Follow the [instructions  for creating testProfileData.ts](#run-system-tests) before performing these steps.

-### Build the Extension

-From your local copy of this repository, issue the following commands to create the VSIX package file from source:

-1. `npm install`
-2. `npm run package`
-   This creates a `.vsix` file in your local copy of the project.

-### Install the Extension to VSC

-After you create a VSIX file, install the extension to VSC:

-1. Navigate to the Extensions menu in Visual Studio Code and click the **...** menu on the top-left.
-2. Select Install from VSIX and select the `.vsix` file that was created by your `npm run package` command.
-3. Restart Visual Studio Code.

-The extension is installed.

 ## Run System Tests